Supporters Board Committee

 Kop Outs

 Kop Outs was launched at Liverpool Pride in 2016 and is the club’s officially recognised LGBT+ supporters group.
 Our patron is Glen Hysén’s son, Anton, who is one of the world’s few out gay professional players.
-Paul Amann, Kop Outs chair:
+Paul Amann, ex-Kop Outs chair:

 “Kop Outs has grown to represent LGBT+ Liverpool supporters from across the globe.
 We keep in touch via Facebook, Twitter, Instagram and LinkedIn, and we put out a newsletter periodically.
 We run an active Telegram channel for members to chat.